stepas-toliautas/enccs-instructor-training/content/lesson-development.md

 - It's possible (and common) to enable *automated testing* so that each pull request is tested automatically in the cloud so that the reviewer can see whether a pull request passes all unit tests.

+There's no reason not to apply these practices to collaborative lesson development!
 ```

 ---